January 2026

 Use the exact .so filename you see here in the copy step below.

 Determine where Python installs packages.
+Note: this uses fish shell syntax.

-SITEPKG=$(python -c "import site; print(site.getsitepackages()[0])")
+set SITEPKG (python -c "import site; print(site.getsitepackages()[0])")

-Copy the compiled shared library into site-packages.
+Copy the compiled shared library into site-packages using the exact versioned filename.

 cd ../../../